 After anesthesia sets in, we can incise the gum or soft tissue covering your impacted tooth.
 Surgical tools or a laser may be used to cut through bone if necessary.
 Once we can access your tooth, we will use the same dental elevator and forceps used with simple extractions to remove your tooth.

-Our dentist will close and suture the incision once the tooth has been removed.
+Our dentist, Dr. Bryan Schofield, will close and suture the incision once the tooth has been removed.
 With surgical extractions, it is common that the tooth needs to be cut and removed in smaller pieces, rather than as a whole tooth.
 Your blood will still clot, but it will not be as effective as it is with simple extractions.
 This is because the incision is larger than the small opening created with simple extractions.
 In addition to sutures, we will cover the wound with gauze to control bleeding.

 You will likely feel numb for several hours and tired for the remainder of your day following general anesthesia.
 This site will take a bit longer to heal than a simple extraction, but you should be fully recovered within a few weeks.